 Wait until they stop barking even if it is just to take a breath then praise them and give them a treat.
 They will automatically figure out that if they stop barking they will get a reward.

 Some of the medical problems (like brain disease) also cause dogs to bark excessively.
 Old dogs develop a form of canine senility (odd behavior noticed in senior dogs) that causes excessive vocalization.
 It is necessary to get them checked up by a veterinarian to avoid such problems.

-Get your dog familiar to whatever causing them to bark.
+Get your dog familiar with whatever causing them to bark.
 If they particularly bark excessively when they see something or someone they are not familiar with, try to distract their attention by offering them their favorite food or toy to play with.

-For example: If your dog starts to bark excessively when they see someone you know approaching to your home, distract them by giving them their favorite treat or toy.
+For example: If your dog starts to bark excessively when they see someone you know approaching your home, distract them by giving them their favorite treat or toy.